Deep learning for laboratory earthquake prediction and autoregressive forecasting of fault zone stress: Prediction and forecasting models

 \subsubsection{Deep learning model}

-We use a DL model based on the implementation of Levinson et al. (\url{https://www.kaggle.com/c/LANL-Earthquake-Prediction/overview}).
+We use a DL model based on the implementation of Levinson et al. (\url{https://www.kaggle.com/c/LANL-Earthquake-Prediction/overview} \url{https://www.linkedin.com/pulse/my-team-won-20000-1st-place-kaggles-earthquake-corey-levinson/}).
 This model, from Team "The Zoo," won the Kaggle competition for lab earthquake prediction \citep{ref:Johnson2021}.
+We optimize the model for our purposes, including varying hyperparameters and other minor changes, i.e. we adapt the model to allow it to predict one or more targets, as desired.
+The modified hyperparameters are: 1) using misfit (loss) of 'mean squared error' instead of 'mean absolute error', 2) in model.compile(): we disregard the parameter loss\_weights, that is set to "none", because our model doesn't use a multitarget approach, and 3) in callbacks: monitor='val\_loss', mode='min' instead of monitor='val\_regressor\_mean\_absolute\_error'

-We optimize the model according with our purposes, including varying hyperparameters and other minor changes.
-The architecture, represented in Figure \ref{fig:architectures_main_prediction}, is a combination of an LSTM layer, which scans the input sequence and produces an embedding, followed by three stacked convolution layers (Figure \ref{fig:architectures_main_prediction}).
-This architecture extracts the patterns of the sequence and predicts the target.
+As shown in Figure \ref{fig:architectures_main_prediction}, our architecture is a combination of an LSTM layer, which scans the input sequence and produces an embedding, and three stacked convolution (CNN) layers (Figure \ref{fig:architectures_main_prediction}).
+This LSTM + CNN architecture extracts the patterns of the sequence and predicts the target.
+We predict the target for each time t separately, not as a sequence.
+Therefore, it is sufficient to specify the number of targets and thus we predict N targets for each time step.
 The model has a total of 421277 parameters.
 We implement the model in Keras (\url{https://keras.io/}), an open-source software library that acts as an interface for the TensorFlow machine learning library (\url{https://www.tensorflow.org/about}).
+We used Keras to be consistent with the work of Levinson et al.